jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerCardService/task.md

 <div class="hint" title="The `getOrNull` built-in function">

-If you try to get an element from a list by the index and this index does not exit, you will get an error.
+If you try to get an element from a list by the index and this index does not exist, you will get an error.
-To avoid this, you can use the built-in function [`getOrNull`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/get-or-null.html), which returns the value or `null` if the index does not exist:
+To avoid that, you can use the built-in function [`getOrNull`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/get-or-null.html), which returns the value or `null` if the index does not exist:

   ```kotlin
   val numbers = listOf(1, 2, 3, 4)